Solarnite/Solarnite/README.md

 - 👋 Hi, I’m @Solarnite
-- 👀 I’m interested in Data Analytics
+- 👀 I’m interested in Data Analytics and Data Science
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently learning Python, SQL, and Big Data
 - 💞️ I’m looking to collaborate on local manga app for better reading
 - 📫 How to reach me ... in the works.